Apartment | 2 bedrooms | sleeps 4

 The Central Scotland/Strathclyde region

 ARGYLL - became part of Strathclyde during what was known as regionalisation in 1975 when many of the former Scottish counties were realigned.
-Argyll is most definitely one of the most beautiful and interesting counties of Scotland with its lochs and glens and misty hills, wonderful gardens, castles and ancient ruins, twisting winding roads, a challenge for even the better drivers; a walking and water sports paradise -Argyll's larder has the best of Scottish food from the sea, the rivers, the land and the many islands -
+Argyll is definitely the most beautiful and interesting of Scotland's counties, with its lochs and glens and misty hills, wonderful gardens, castles and ancient ruins, twisting winding roads, a challenge for even the better drivers; a walking and water sports paradise -Argyll's larder has the best of Scottish food from the sea, the rivers, the land and the many islands -

-The garden offers plenty barbeque space and is an interesting observation point for watching oystercatchers, eider ducks and herons.
+The garden offers ample barbeque space and is an interesting observation point for watching oystercatchers, eider ducks and herons.

-The shore offers the possiblity of digging for razor fish as the sea loch is tidal and the sand flats stretch for over half a kilometre -
+The shore gives the possiblity of digging for razor fish as the sea loch is tidal and the sand flats stretch for over half a kilometre -

 When the tide comes in stone skimming is a challenge for the whole family-